-Knowing your laptop’s model is more important to you than you think.
-Say you want to upgrade your RAM, you would need to know which ones are compatible with your model.
-If you want to get some spare parts to get it fixed, you need to know this information.
+Knowing the model of your laptop is more important than you think.
+Say you want to upgrade your RAM, you need to know which devices are compatible with your model.
+If you want to get spare parts to repair it, you need to know this information.

-You can identify your laptop in many ways, depending on what you want to do with this information.
-So how can you find this information?
-Follow this guide to find out how you can identify your laptop’s model easily.
+You can identify your laptop in many ways, depending on what you want to do with that information.
+So how can you find out this information?
+In this guide, you’ll learn how to easily identify your laptop’s model.

 Check the Bottom of Your Laptop

-If you have a laptop without an identifying label on the bottom, don’t worry, we got you covered.
+If you have a laptop without a label on the bottom, don’t worry, we have everything for you.
 If your laptop has a removable battery, turn it off.
-Slide the latches over to open the battery compartment, and then look inside the compartment for your laptop’s model name or number.
-If your laptop has a built-in battery, please follow the correct instructions on opening your laptop.
+Slide the latches to open the battery compartment, then look inside the compartment for your laptop’s model name or number.
+If your laptop has a built-in battery, please follow the instructions to open the laptop.

 Check out the Top of your Keyboard

 Now that I think about it, isn’t it obvious?
-The most accessible place to find the model of your laptop is on the palm rest of the keyboard.
-The model may be etched on the palm rest or written on a sticker.
+The most accessible place to find the model of your laptop is the palm rest on the keyboard.
+The model may be engraved on the palm rest or written on a sticker.

-However, in some laptop brands, the model may be etched on the keyboard bezel of the laptop.
+However, some laptop brands may have the model engraved on the keyboard bezel of the laptop.

-It is important to note that not all laptops have a laptop model indicated on top of the keyboard.
+It’s important to note that not all laptops have the model indicated on the top of the keyboard.

 Run a Product Checker

-Some laptop brands, like HP, come with their Support Assistant pre-installed or can be installed after downloading from their support websites.
-After installing the Support Assistant, you can open it, select your laptop, and view your laptop information/model.
+On some laptop brands, such as HP, Support Assistant is pre-installed or can be installed after downloading it from the support website.
+After installing the Support Assistant, you can open it, select your laptop and view the information about your laptop/model.

-The System Information tool provides exhaustive details about your laptop.
-While many laptop manufacturers usually attach labels or provide tools that can be used to find the model and other specifications of your laptop.
-You can use the Windows 10 System Information tool to easily find your laptop’s model alongside other tools like Command Prompt and PowerShell.
+The System Information tool provides comprehensive information about your laptop.
+Many laptop manufacturers usually attach labels or provide tools that let you find out the model and other specifications of your laptop.
+With Windows System Information, you can easily find out the model of your laptop along with other tools like Command Prompt and PowerShell.